emsterdam1/anRNAlab-Protocols/NGS/SPRI-beads.md

 **3.** Capture beads on magnetic stand for 2 minutes (until solution clarifies).

 **4.** Remove liquid from beads.
-Add ethanol (70% for RNA, 80% for DNA) equal to at least 2 volumes of starting mix.
+Add ethanol (70% for larger RNA, 80% for DNA, 85% for smaller RNAs) equal to at least 2 volumes of starting mix.
   Incubate on magnetic stand for 1 minute at room temperature.
   ◦ _Note: larger DNA fragments will remain on beads.
 If selecting for smaller fragments with a moderate ratio, retain the removed starting liquid for a follow-up higher ratio cleanup._